 If you're new to The Ridge Church, you probably have a lot of questions.
 Like, "What do you believe?"
 "How do I plug in?" and "What's a LifeGroup?" and "What does it mean to be a member?"

-You can find answers to these questions and more at Discovering Community.
+You can find answers to these questions and more in our Membership Class.
 This four-week class will familiarize you with our basic beliefs and how we live out those beliefs at The Ridge.
 You will also learn about our leadership structure as well as meet our elders and key ministry leaders.
 While you don't have to become a member after taking this class it is required if you wish to become a member.

-Discovering Community meets on Sunday mornings about once per quarter.
-Dates and times will be announce once they are scheduled.
+Our Membership Class meets on Sunday mornings about once per quarter.
+Dates and times will be announced once they are scheduled.

 When we become Christ-followers, we join a community, and we grow in our faith when we share our lives with others.
 While we are excited to have you attend our services on Sunday, church attendance alone does not help us experience the REAL LIFE CHANGE that comes from studying, learning and growing in God's word.
 We believe that is where LifeGroups come in.
 Jesus said in Matthew 18:20, “Wherever two or three are gathered in My name, there am I with them.”

 LifeGroups exist to accomplish two vital goals of the church.
 First, they provide a means to build fellowship.
 The early Christians devoted themselves to fellowship, and God honored them in this (Acts 2:42).
 Secondly, LifeGroups nourish the spirits of believers by connecting us to the word of God on a more intimate level and helping us to become more like Jesus.